Pacific herring 2024-2025: Integrated fisheries management plan summary

 The associated regulatory amendment to the Fishery (General) Regulations to prescribe major fish stocks and describe requirements for rebuilding plans was registered and came into force on April 4, 2022, and published in Canada Gazette, Part II.
 Available at: https://www.gazette.gc.ca/rp-pr/p2/2022/2022-04-13/html/sor-dors73-eng.html

 Haida Gwaii Pacific Herring was the first Pacific Herring stock to be listed in regulation, and to which the Fish Stocks Provisions (FSPs) in the Fisheries Act apply.
-Haida Gwaii Herring is subject to section 6.2 of the FSPs, requiring development of a rebuilding plan.
+Haida Gwaii Herring is subject to section 6.2 of the FSPs, requiring a rebuilding plan for the stock.
 More information on this plan can be found in section 2.5.3.
-The remaining major herring stocks are proposed to be listed in the next regulatory amendment process, during which there will be an opportunity to submit feedback on the proposed amendment once the draft regulation is published in Canada Gazette, Part I.
+The remaining major herring stocks are proposed to be listed in the next regulatory amendment process, and the proposed amendments to the Fishery (General) Regulations were pre-published in the Canada Gazette, Part I on Saturday, October 12, 2024, for a comment period ending on Monday, November 11, 2024.

 Indigenous knowledge (Section 3)